JuntaoDong/Deep_Learning_Assignments/README.md

-# Deep learning assignments for CS 6037 Deep Learning at University of Cincinnati
+# Deep learning assignments for CS6037 Deep Learning Spring 2018 at University of Cincinnati